rob-blackbourn/jetblack-wasi-marshalling/README.md

   memory.

 The implementation of the WASI layer is provided through a class of the same name.
-Here is an example of initialising the library.
+Here is an example of initializing the library.

 ```javascript
 import { Wasi } from '@jetblack/wasi-marshalling'